-"Instead of keeping Antinous locked in his heart, Hadrian shared a portion of Antinous with us," Antonius added, speaking in English and in Spanish for participants in Mexico City.
+"Instead of keeping Antinous locked in his heart, Hadrian shared a portion of Antinous with us," Antonius added.

 "He permitted us to share in his loving relationship with Antinous, and in doing so, he forever changed the way gay people have seen themselves," he told the congregants.